takeourcarsnow/MonoLog/README.md

 MonoLog is a minimal daily photo journal built with Next.js (App Router), TypeScript and Tailwind.

-The core idea: one photo per day.
-Post a single photo each day and keep a lightweight visual journal.
+The core idea: one post per day.
+Attach multiple images to a single daily entry and keep a lightweight visual journal.

 ## Highlights

-- One-photo-per-day workflow
+-- One-post-per-day workflow (attach multiple images to a post)
 - Next.js 14 (App Router) + TypeScript
 - Tailwind CSS utility styles
 -- LocalStorage-backed API by default, optional Supabase integration for remote persistence